 In Montana, there are real estate salesperson licenses and real estate broker licenses.
 Salespeople work for an affiliated broker, often as an independent contractor, who trains them, supervise their activities, and pays them commissions from completed sales.
 Two years of experience as a salesperson is one of the requirements for becoming a broker.

-In this post, we’re going to take you through the steps on how to start your real estate career in Montana.
+In this post, we’re going to take you through the steps on how to start your real estate career in Montana and earn your Montana real estate license.

 Each state regulatory agency has developed their own licensing systems and requirements to protect the public from unqualified, unethical real estate professionals.
 If you want to buy, sell, or lease property, you must have an active real estate license from the Montana Board of Realty Regulation.